Kangaroo Valley NSW (a perfect getaway from Sydney!)

 Where is Kangaroo Valley NSW?

 If you are wondering ‘what’s on in Sydney’ and don’t mind a bit of a drive, the Kangaroo Valley NSW should be your next destination to visit.
-Kangaroo Valley NSW offers everything and most suits travelers looking for a relax and less traveled destination from Sydney.
+Kangaroo Valley NSW offers everything and most suits travelers looking for a relaxed and less traveled destination from Sydney.
 Many travelers asked what are the things to do in Kangaroo Valley?
 It’s an endless list and a few highlights these.
 It is beautiful countryside you can immerse yourself with lush green.
-Why not local foods like best meat pies and do few outdoor activities such as kayaking.
+Why not try local foods like the best meat pies and do a few outdoor activities such as kayaking.
 In addition, there are a couple of boutique wineries that you can book for wine tasting.